respoke/web-examples/README.md

 ### Getting Started

-The fastest way to try out the web-examples is to [view them live](examples)!
+The fastest way to try out the web-examples is to [view them live][examples]!

 [examples]: https://respoke.github.com/web-examples "view examples"